ronaldseoh/s2orc/README.md

 In a nutshell, SPECTER needs two sets of data:

 1. `data.json`: The dictionary of the query paper IDs, and the IDs of the associated papers that either
-    1. directly cites the paper or
+    1. directly cited by the query paper or
-    2. indirectly cites the paper, i.e. cites the paper in 1 but *not* the query paper.
+    2. *indirectly* cited by the query paper, i.e. may have been cited by the directly cited paper, but *not* by the query paper.

 2. `metadata.json`: titles and abstracts of all the papers ever appearing in `data.json`.